meskeremg/FinalCapstone/README.md

 ## Acknowledgements

  - Huge thanks:
- - [To Springboard](www.springboard.com) for teaching me most things I know about Data Science
+ - [To Springboard](www.springboard.com) for taking me so far into the data science field.
- - To my Springboard mentor, [Tony Paek](https://www.linkedin.com/in/tonypaek/), for his constant guidance and encouragement
+ - To my Springboard mentor, [Tony Paek](https://www.linkedin.com/in/tonypaek/), for his constant guidance and encouragement.
+ - To Mohamed Bekheet for making the [Amazon Books Reviews dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews?select=books_data.csv) available on Kaggle.
+ - To the many data scientists who wrote articles, shared their codes and recorded video lessons on NLP.
+I learned from all of you!
  - To my wonderful husband, Sami, for always putting me before himself!
  - To my sons Peter and Caleb for encouraging me and for being there for me.
- - To my brother [Yonatan Goshime](https://www.linkedin.com/in/yonatangetachew/) for putting the idea of studying data science in my head.
+ - To my brother [Yonatan Goshime](https://www.linkedin.com/in/yonatangetachew/) for putting the idea of getting into the data science in my head.